paddiohara/photobot/docs/installation_manual.md

 put it in the Pi, boot up, and SSH into the Pi.

 ### Download Raspbian Jessie Lite
-- on your host computer, download raspbian-jessie-lite https://www.raspberrypi.org/downloads/raspbian/
+- on your host computer, download the Raspbian linux OS for the pi: https://www.raspberrypi.org/downloads/raspbian/
-- the latest at time of writing is: January 2017
+- the latest at time of writing is: Rasbian Stretch Lite, June 2018
-- we are using Jessie Lite as we will not be plugging a keyboard and monitor into the Pi, we're going to do everything over SSH
+- we are using Stretch Lite as we will not be plugging a keyboard and monitor into the Pi, we're going to do everything over SSH. ("Stretch" is just the release nickname)

 ### Burn image on the SD card:
-- put the SD card in your card reader and plug it into the USB port on your host
+- put the SD card in your card reader and plug it into the USB port on your host (or directly into your host if you have an SD card reader built in).
 - find out the disk number of SD card by opening a terminal and executing:
   $ diskutil list
 - look for the entry that matches the size of your card (so we know it's not your host hard drive)